artefactual/atom-docs/user-manual/import-export/csv-import.rst

 Donor-related import columns
 ----------------------------

-The following columms relate to donor information in the CSV import template:
+The following columns relate to donor information in the CSV import template:

 * ``donorName``
 * ``donorStreetAddress``